State announces vaccination pre-registration

-The state recently announced the launch of a pre-registration system to schedule COVID-19 vaccine appointments for individuals 65 and older and frontline health care workers.
-Individuals can pre-register for vaccine appointments and be notified when appointments are available in their area by visiting http://myvaccine.fl.gov.
+FLORIDA — The state announced Friday the launch of a pre-registration system to schedule COVID-19 vaccine appointments for individuals 65 and older and frontline health care workers.
+Individuals can pre-register for vaccine appointments and be notified when appointments are available in their area by visiting myvaccine.fl.gov.

 The website will allow individuals who are eligible to receive the COVID-19 vaccine to be contacted when appointments are available at state sites.
 Once appointments are available, individuals will be contacted by phone call, text or email and will be assisted in scheduling an appointment.